 The diplomatic attendant suggested a good strategy might be to just look the other way.

 Aircrew Health points out that the cabins of modern airliners contain elevated levels of ozone, airborne allergens, and carbon monoxide.
 All these and other chemicals can cause drowsiness, and throat and eye irritation.

-In addition, an investigation by the German television network ARD (reported by Charles Starmer-Smith of The Telegraph, February 2009) “found high levels of a dangerous toxin on board several planes.”
+In addition, an investigation by the German television network ARD (reported by Charles Starmer-Smith of The Telegraph) “found high levels of a dangerous toxin on board several planes.”

 Of 31 aircraft tested, “Twenty-eight were found to contain high levels of tricresyl phosphate (TCP), an organophosphate contained in modern jet oil as an anti-wear additive, which can lead to drowsiness, headaches, respiratory problems, or neurological illnesses.”

 The BBC explains that “At the altitude at which commercial jets fly, the air pressure does not allow humans to breathe independently.

 “To overcome this, hot compressed air is drawn from the plane’s engines and, once cooled, directed into the cabin to supply breathable air—known as bleed air.”
 Now, that’s a comforting word for it, and it doesn't help when we learn that folks campaigning for cleaner cabin air refer to the problem as “aerotoxic syndrome.”
 The airlines say no such condition exists.

 Passengers, of course, would have no clue they are inhaling this stuff, but they can detect the gassy traveler when they’re in the confined company of one.